beije/slack-score-bot/readme.md

         {
             "name": "fooBar", // The slack name
             "score": -5, // The current score
-            "alias": [ // additional names that this user should respond to "foo bar",
+            "alias": [ // additional names that this user should respond to, these may NOT contain whitespaces!
+                "foobar",
                 "foo",
                 "bar"
             ]